Trial of George Zimmerman: Police officers' testimonies

 Stacy Livingston, an EMT and firefighter with the Sanford Fire Department, testified that Martin was unresponsive and had no pulse when she arrived on the scene.
 Livingston said Martin was pronounced dead at 7:30 p.m. the night of the shooting.
 She also testified that she treated Zimmerman at the scene and that he had a swollen, bleeding nose and two cuts on the back of his head.
 When O'Mara asked if Zimmerman should have been concerned with his medical well-being because of his injuries, Livingston said, "Possibly."
 Sanford Police Department officer Timothy Smith was the first officer on the scene.
 Smith testified that when he saw Zimmerman after the shooting, his backside was wet and had grass blades on it.
 He also saw several injuries on Zimmerman, which included contusions, lacerations, and a bloody nose.
 Smith said that after Zimmerman had his gun taken away and was handcuffed, he told Smith that "he was yelling for help and nobody would come help him."
 Smith also testified that Zimmerman said he was "lightheaded" during the drive to the police station but declined to go to a hospital.

 Sanford Police Department officer Doris Singleton assisted with the investigation of the incident and conducted interviews with Zimmerman at the police department on the night of the shooting.
 Singleton recorded her interview with Zimmerman after reading Zimmerman his Miranda rights.
 Singleton testified that during her interview with Zimmerman, he told her that his neighborhood was dealing with an increase in burglaries, and he started a neighborhood watch program.
-He told her that he had previously called the police on suspicious people, but often they weren't stopped.
+He told her that he had previously called the police on suspicious people, but often they were not stopped.
 Zimmerman told Singleton that while in his car, he saw Martin walking in the neighborhood in the rain.
 Zimmerman said he called police and pulled over before Martin started circling his car and then walked off.
 Zimmerman also told Singleton that he got out of his car to find a street sign and to see where Martin was going.
 Zimmerman said in the interview that he was walking back to his car when Martin jumped out from the bushes and said to him, "What the fuck is your problem, homie?"
 Zimmerman said he got his cell phone out to call 911, and he told Martin, "I don't have a problem."
 Martin then said to him, "No, now you have a problem."
 Singleton testified that Zimmerman told her that Martin then punched him and was banging his head into the concrete.
 Zimmerman also said that within seconds, Martin's hand was moving down his body toward his gun, and fearing for his life, he shot Martin.
-Singleton testified that during her interview with him, Zimmerman didn't appear angry or spiteful toward Martin.
+Singleton testified that during her interview with him, Zimmerman did not appear angry or spiteful toward Martin.